rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 ### Moderation rules

-**You must disclose LLM usage.**
+**You must disclose LLM-generated content.**
-You can choose not to use an LLM, or you can choose to use it and disclose your use.
+You can choose to not post LLM content, or you can choose to post it and disclose its origin.
 You may not hide that you used an LLM.

 **Harassment is not allowed.**